ArthurZey/arthurzey.github.io/_pages/one-good-thing.md

 ## 2023-04-16
 Had a really congenial conversation with Lundy about Ayn Rand and capitalism, without going too deep into politics and instead finding a lot of common ground in ethics.

+## 2023-04-14
+Got to meet Leah, Betsy, Sherri, and Patty in person for the first time!

 ## 2023-04-11
 Really good annual review at work.